parsecsv/parsecsv-for-php/README.md

 **Convert 2D array to CSV data and send headers to browser to treat output as a file and download it**

+Your web app users would call this an export.

 ```php
 $csv = new \ParseCsv\Csv();